ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

             print(ppo.get_module())

         .. note::
-            Often when creating an `RLModuleSpec`, attributes like `observation_space` or `action_space` don't have to be defined, because RLlib automatically infers these based on the used environment or other configuration parameters.
+            Often when creating an `RLModuleSpec`, you don't have to define attributes like `observation_space` or `action_space` because RLlib automatically infers these attributes based on the used environment or other configuration parameters.

     .. tab-item:: Multi-Agent (shared policy net)